BurnyCoder/syri/README.md

 An open-source AI voice assistant that uses:
 - AssemblyAI for real-time speech-to-text
-- DeepSeek R1 for AI response generation
+- Claude 3.7 Sonnet for AI response generation
 - ElevenLabs for text-to-speech

-This project enables a fully conversational AI experience similar to Siri, but using open models and APIs.
+This project enables a fully conversational AI experience similar to Siri, but using powerful AI models and APIs.

 ## Setup Instructions